 Lifeblood recognises that the public holidays as outlined in clause 20.1, may not be observed culturally by all Employees or be suitable for all Employee family commitments.
 As such, where an Employee would usually be entitled to a day (or part day) off work in line with clause 20.1 the Employee may request to work the public holiday and substitute that day for another day.

-Where an Employee agrees to substitute another day off for work done on a public holiday as outlined in clause 20.1, the Employee will be paid 50% in addition to their base rate of pay for all time as rostered and paid the applicable ordinary rate for the substitute day off.
+Where an Employee and Lifeblood agrees to substitute another day off for work done on a public holiday as outlined in clause 20.1, the Employee will be paid 50% in addition to their base rate of pay for all time as rostered and paid the applicable ordinary rate for the substitute day off.

 An Employee shall provide not less than four (4) weeks’ notice of a request for a Substitute Day (either four (4) weeks of the public holiday or the day, which is to be substituted, whichever is the sooner), in line with the rostering requirements as outlined in Clause 10.